What insects make noise at night?

 Katydids: Why they make this noise at night

 Katydids make noise primarily for communication purposes, particularly during the mating season.
 When it's time to woo a mate, male katydids unleash a cacophony of sounds that can be heard far and wide.
 These loud and distinctive sounds serve as a way to attract females and establish territory.
-The specific patterns and frequencies of their calls are species-specific, allowing individuals to identify and locate potential mates of the same species.
+The specific patterns and frequencies of their calls are species-specific, allowing individuals to identify and locate potential mates of the same species (and avoid mating with individuals of other species).

 In addition to mating calls, katydids may also use sound to communicate danger or engage in territorial disputes with rival males.
 Their vocal repertoire extends beyond matters of the heart.